eosnetworkfoundation/product/.github/ISSUE_TEMPLATE/feature-proposal.md

 **What is the problem/challenge?**
 A clear and concise description of what the problem is.

+**Why is this an important problem/challenge to solve?
+Why should we solve it now?**
+A clear and concise description of why the problem is important.

 **Describe the solution you would like to propose**
 A clear and concise description of what you want to happen.